 This BA (Hons) International Trade, Logistics and Business Communication top-up degree is a good choice if you're interested in a career in supply chain management or logistics.
 You'll combine your supply chain studies with English and business communication classes.

 Portsmouth Business School is ranked 3rd in the UK for teaching power.
 You'll be taught by a dedicated team of specialist staff that includes a great mix of research expertise and industry experience.

-We've listened to our students and they've told us that they want to keep some of the positive changes we've made to teaching and learning, so we're keeping a blended and connected model which will include some online learning.
+We listened to our students when they told us that they wanted to keep some of the positive changes we've made to teaching and learning, so we're keeping a blended and connected model which includes some online learning.
 Around 20% of your timetabled teaching will be online.

 The majority of your timetabled teaching will be face-to-face and will include:

 We pride ourselves on the academic support we offer our students.
 In addition to our dedicated teaching team, you'll have a personal tutor, student engagement officers and study support staff to help you throughout your studies.